Board Members and Staff

 Michele Leclaire, Executive Director

-Michele Leclaire is in her fourth year as Executive Director of the Buckham Fine Arts Project, also known as Buckham Gallery.
+Michele Leclaire is in her fifth year as Executive Director of the Buckham Fine Arts Project, also known as Buckham Gallery.
 In that role she provides leadership and direction, fiscal oversight, and oversees all aspects of the artistic programming.
 She partners with the Board to translate Buckham’s mission and strategies into sustainable services and programs that maintain broad artistic outreach.
 In 2021, Michele created the Writer In Residence project that supports Flint’s BIPOC literary artists to engage with their interest in visual art while creating original literary works to be compiled with exhibition images in a book at the residency’s completion.

 Prior to serving as the ED, she was the Exhibition Director for Buckham Gallery.
 Her responsibilities include building the exhibition season, recruiting exhibiting artists, and working with outside jurors and curators to bring high-level contemporary art to Flint.
 Additionally Michele has developed new programming such as the Cider & Slides art talks to provide our community with opportunities to more deeply engage with contemporary artistic practice and ideas.
 She has introduced to Flint major artistic voices such as Kresge Fellow Ed Fraga, Guggenheim Fellow Anne Harris, and author and critic John Seed.